 - The registered cluster must be version 1.13 or higher for protecting resource data.
 In order to leverage CSI snapshots, the registered cluster must be version 1.17 or higher.
 The CSI driver must support volume snapshots at the v1beta1 API level.
 For a list of vendors that support CSI snapshots, please see: https://kubernetes-csi.github.io/docs/drivers.html.

-- kubectl must be installed locally.
+- kubectl must be installed and configured.

 - You will need cluster administrative access to install CloudCasa's lightweight agent on your cluster.
 While registering your cluster in the user interface (UI), each cluster will be given a unique YAML file to be applied to your cluster.